Watch Yard Act turn on the Christmas lights in the Yorkshire village of Meanwood

 The appearance at Meanwood to switch on the Christmas lights also comes as Yard Act are set to share a new single titled ‘Petroleum’.

 As shared on their Instagram page, the band posted a snippet of the upbeat track last week with the caption: “It’s what your soul needs”.
-They also confirmed that the new song is set to arrive tomorrow (November 30).
+They also confirmed that the new song is set to arrive on Thursday (November 30).

 The new track will be the latest since the members shared ‘Dream Job’ last month, alongside details of their upcoming second album ‘Where’s My Utopia?’.